DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <br>

 > [!info]+ **The Size of the Hill**
-> The area encompassed by <span class="citation">Y3.
-Druids' Circle (p.
+> The area encompassed by <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/yester-hill#Y3DruidsCircle">Y3.
+Druids' Circle</a> (p.
 197)</span> is approximately two hundred and fifty feet in diameter, or approximately one hundred and twenty-five feet in radius.
 The players must travel approximately sixty feet from their entry point in the circle—where the **berserkers** and **druid assailants** obstruct them—to reach the edge of Ludmilla's shroud of mist.
 ## J5e.
 Ludmilla's Barricade
 Once the players bypass or defeat the druids and berserkers guarding the entrance to the circle, Ludmilla and her allies create two barriers to obstruct them: a shroud of mist, followed by a wall of roots.
 ### The Shroud of Mist